-Use social media as a platform to display pictures of your store, inside and out, along with new products or services that might be of interest.
+Using social media as a platform to display pictures of stores, products and services that might be of interest to the millennial generation and shoppers in general is always a good idea.
 Make it a point to tell a story to educate or enlighten site visitors on a regular basis.
-If they find your content useful or amusing in some way, they are likely to share it with others.
+If they find the content useful or amusing in some way, they are likely to share it with others.

-If your business supports a charity or social cause, be sure to let your customers know about it.
+Businesses that support charities or social causes are in vogue nowadays.
+Be sure to let customers know about it.
 Many millennials like doing business with a company that gives back to the community or supports a cause they can get behind.

-Social media gives you a place to showcase positive reviews about your business.
-When there is a post to your page praising your business, be quick to post a thank you to show your appreciation.
+Social media gives businesses a place to showcase positive reviews.
+When there is a post to a webpage praising a business, ownership should be quick to post a thank you to show appreciation.

-Although the prospect of getting a negative review on social media sounds like a terrible thing to deal with, the way you respond to an unhappy customer can do wonders for your reputation.
-A measured and thoughtful reply that shows your commitment to customer service and demonstrates your ability and willingness to address negative comments and work toward a solution.
+Although the prospect of getting a negative review on social media sounds like a terrible thing to deal with, the way stores respond to an unhappy customer can do wonders for their reputation.
+A measured and thoughtful reply that shows a commitment to customer service and demonstrates an ability and willingness to address negative comments and work toward a solution.

-When this conversation between you and your customers is visible, it builds trust and adds to your credibility.
+When a conversation between a store and its customers is visible, it builds trust and adds to the store’s credibility.
 This is exactly the type of interaction millennials want to see.